 Our transportation choices impact the environment.
 Personal vehicles (e.g. cars, pickup trucks, minivans, and sport utility vehicles) are a major contributor to climate change and impact air quality.

-While driving a car is a necessity for most people, there are things you can do to reduce pollution from your car.
+While driving a car is a necessity for most people, there are things you can do to reduce pollution from your vehicle.

 Environmental Impacts of Cars

-According to the Environmental Protection Agency, as much as 95% of all CO emissions in cities are coming from personal vehicles.
+According to the Environmental Protection Agency, as much as 95% of all CO emissions in cities come from personal vehicles.

-Smog and air pollutants emitted from cars have been linked to several negative health effects, including cancer, asthma, heart disease, lung function, birth defects and eye, nose and/or throat irritation.
+Smog and air pollutants emitted from cars have been linked to several adverse health effects, including cancer, asthma, heart disease, lung function, congenital disabilities, and eye, nose, and throat irritation.

 17 Ways You Can Do to Reduce Car Pollution